sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - Synchronous between applications can be problematic if there are sudden spikes of traffic
 - What if you need to suddenly encode 1000 videos but usually it’s 10?
 - In that case, it’s better to decouple your applications:
-    - using SQS: queue model
+    - using **SQS**: queue model
-    - using SNS: pub/sub model
+    - using **SNS**: pub/sub model
-    - using Kinesis: real-time data streaming model
+    - using **Kinesis**: real-time data streaming model
 - These services can scale independently from our application

 ## Amazon SQS - Simple Queue Service
 ![Alt text](image-29.png)

 - Oldest AWS offering (over 10 years old)
-- Fully managed service (~serverless), use to decouple applications
+- Fully managed service (~**serverless**), use to decouple applications
 - Scales from 1 message per second to 10,000s per second
 - Default retention of messages: 4 days, maximum of 14 days
 - No limit to how many messages can be in the queue
 - Messages are deleted after they’re read by consumers
 - Low latency (<10 ms on publish and receive)
 - Consumers share the work to read messages & scale horizontally
 - Using SQS, you can send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.

 ### SQS to decouple between application tiers
 ![Alt text](image-30.png)